ImageMagick v6 Examples --

 Composite Geometry/Gravity Settings

 In normal Alpha Composition the "-geometry" setting is used with "-gravity" to position the source image relative to the destination image.
 Using these settings is covered in great detail in Image Positioning using Gravity.
-As such I refer you to there.

 Layer Canvas/Page Offsets

-The two styles are very different positioning techniques, and it is important you use the right style for the composition techniques you plan to use.
+The two styles are very different positioning techniques and it is important you use the right style for the composition techniques you plan to use.

 Duff-Porter Alpha Composition Methods